jina-ai/jina/docs/concepts/flow/hot-reload.md

-(restart-flow)=
 # Hot Reload

-While developing your Flow, it can be useful to have it restart automatically as you change the Flow YAML.
+While developing your Flow, it can be useful to have it reload automatically as you change the Flow YAML.

-For this you can use the Flow's `restart` argument to restart it with the updated configuration every time you change the YAML configuration.
+For this you can use the Flow's `reload` argument to reload it with the updated configuration every time you change the YAML configuration.

 ````{admonition} Caution
 :class: caution